lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 **Learn to use the Rubin Science Platform.**
 All delegates are encouraged to use the documentation, instructions, and tutorials to learn how to use the RSP, and its various tools for accessing and analyzing LSST data.

+For example, read and follow the step-by-step introductions on how to use the the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
+Then, work your way through the :ref:`Tutorials-Examples-DP0-2-Tutorials`.
+Both the Portal and Notebook tutorials are numbered in increasing in difficulty; feel free to skip any that don't interest you.

 **Prepare to do science with the Data Previews.**
 In the coming years, *real commissioning data* from Rubin Observatory will be released as Data Preview 1 (DP1) and DP2.
 Use the simulated LSST-like data set of DP0 to prepare your custom analysis software in preparation for doing early science.

-Beyond these two main activities, all delegates are invited to take on an activity that will inform and improve development of the RSP development, and/or extend and enhance the benefits of DP0 within the science community beyond the limited number of DP0 participants that Rubin Observatory is able to support.
+Beyond these two main activities, all delegates are invited to take on additional activities that will inform and improve development of the RSP development, and/or extend and enhance the benefits of DP0 within the science community beyond the limited number of DP0 participants that Rubin Observatory is able to support.

 Delegate activities are envisioned to be simple and enjoyable.
 They are completely voluntary and will not be tracked.